 helloworld folder: The main project folder.

-Project Pages: We will have all the pages of the project in here, for more information about the structure of WebForms pages you can go to our Designer class documentation.
+Project Pages: We will have all the pages of the project here, for more information about the structure of WebForms pages you can go to our Designer class documentation.

 components folder: Contains all the angular components generated from the converted UI.